Why Georgia indictment could pose unique peril for Trump

 In that light, he says, Ms. Willis’ prosecution reflects a “deeper corruption” that could open the door for other states and municipalities to target national politicians over borderline indiscretions.

-He believes that the legal full court press against Mr. Trump is not just a power play but a ruse to take attention away from Democratic policies “that are taking the country down.”
+He believes that the legal full-court press against Mr. Trump is not just a power play but a ruse to take attention away from Democratic policies “that are taking the country down.”

 “I’m not doing better economically than I was before, and no one I know is doing better economically,” says Mr. White.